Solving Multi Layered Problems

 - The boss has time management issues.

-So a while ago we were ready to sack our sales force but what is really needed is to send the boss on a time management course or perhaps get him a secretary to help with his workload.
+So you were ready to sack your sales force.
+But all you really needed to do is to send the boss on a time management course or perhaps get him a secretary to help with his workload.

-Not only have we discovered that the initial problem and possible solution are quite a way apart, we have also revealed a multi layer problem.
-Just like the zipper in the picture above or a deep wound, the multi layer problem must be solved a layer at a time and from the bottom up.
-Solving the boss’s time management issues will not suddenly make sales leap up but it will allow he/she to devote more time to new products which will in turn lead to increased sales (if these issues are properly addressed).
+Firstly, we have discovered that the initial problem and possible solution are quite a way apart.
+We have revealed a multi layer problem.
+Just like the zipper in the picture above or a deep wound, the multi layered problems we encounter must be solved a layer at a time and from the bottom up.
+Solving the boss’s time management issues will not suddenly make sales leap up but it will allow he/she to devote more time to new products.
+This will in turn lead to increased sales (if these issues are properly addressed).

 And the moral of the story?
-Solving complex problems requires a little more effort and the problem you initially sees is not necessarily the one that needs solving!
+Solving complex problems requires a little more effort and the problem you initially see is not necessarily the one that needs solving!